longnt258/simple_application/README.md

     .
 DB: 10.10.0.10
     .
 Docker: 10.10.0.0/16

-- Setup the port forwarding to external internet (8080)
+- Setup the port forwarding to external internet on the router (8080)

+- Setup the reverse proxy (nginx)
+  + Create a folder with nginx configuration
+  + Setup configuration in docker-compose